Surrogate Costs & Fees

 How can I manage the costs of surrogacy?

-Given the price of surrogacy, intended parents may need to take time and pursue opportunities to help support the surrogate cost.
-Many intended parents work on increasing their savings as much as they can, to minimize the expense they will have to finance and pay for after the surrogacy journey is complete.
+Given the price of surrogacy, intended parents may need to take time and pursue opportunities to help support the surrogate costs.
+Many intended parents work on increasing their savings as much as they can to minimize the expenses they will have to finance and pay for after the surrogacy journey is complete.
 In addition to savings, intended parents may consider applying for loans, using credit cards, crowdfunding, and other financing options.
 At ISC, we are happy to discuss financing with intended parents to help find ways to manage the surrogate price.

 Why should I choose International Surrogacy Center?